WietseWind/docker-rippled/README.md

 You can fetch a working sample config from the [Github repo](https://github.com/WietseWind/docker-rippled).

+To start the container in standalone mode, you can specify the environment variable `STANDALONE_MODE` with `-e STANDALONE_MODE=True` or add `-a --start` as args.

 ## So it's running

 If you want to check the rippled-logs (container stdout, press CTRL - C to stop watching):